Open-Turing-Project/TuringDocs/markdown/pic_blur.md

 #Pic.Blur

 ##Syntax
-**Pic.Blur** (*picID*, *blurAmount* : **int**) : **int**
+**Pic.Blur** (_picID_, _blurAmount_ : **int**) : **int**

 ##Description
 **Pic.Blur** is used to create a new picture by blurring anexisting picture.
 The resulting picture is created by mixing pixelsin a picture with pixels adjacent to it.
-As the *blurAmount*increases, the image grows more and more blurry.
+As the _blurAmount_increases, the image grows more and more blurry.

 ##Details
 Note that the blurred picture is a newly created picture.
 When it is no longer needed, its memory should be released by using **Pic.Free**.
 Note that this is a fairly CPU intensive routine.
-On slow machines, it can take up to a second or more when *blurAmount* is large.
+On slow machines, it can take up to a second or more when _blurAmount_ is large.
 In such cases, it is better to precompute the pictures before starting the program.
 The second example shows this being done.

 ##Example
-The program creates a picture and then progressively blurs it.**Output at start** **After several loops**
+The program creates a picture and then progressively blurs it.

 ![Doc image](pic_blur01.gif)
 ![Doc image](pic_blur02.gif)